 How to do sweeping scissors:

 - Start lying on the mat with arms over your head and legs long.

-- Sweep arms out to sides and bring head, neck, and shoulders off the mat reaching arms long and lift one leg up and in towards the chest.
+- Sweep arms out to sides and bring head, neck, and shoulders off the mat reaching arms long and lifting one leg up and in towards the chest.
 Reaching arms forward on the sides of the leg.
-Rollback to mat lowering the leg, and repeat on the other side.
+Roll back to the mat lowering the leg, and repeat on the other side.